netxms/netxms-doc/admin/ups-monitoring.rst

 distinguish multiple UPS devices in further requests.

 ``device`` is either the name of the serial port (e.g. `COM1:` or `/dev/ttyS0`) or the serial number of the USB device.
-The keyword `ANY` can be used instead of an exact serial number to select the first available port.
+For the MEC0003 protocol, this field should contain the USB device instance ID (e.g. `186144F5`).
+The keyword `ANY` can be used instead of an exact serial number or instance ID to select the first available device.

 ``protocol`` specifies which communication protocol should be used.
 Supported protocols are:

 * APC
 * BCMXCP - Some of the HP/Compaq, PowerWare, etc.
+* MEC0003 - Off-brand USB UPS devices with VID 0x0001/PID 0x0000 (Windows only, uses Fry's Electronics MEC0003/megatec protocol)
 * MEGATEC
 * METASYS
 * MICRODOWELL